cardstack/glimmer-scoped-css/README.md

 Add a top-level `<style scoped>` element in your component `.hbs` file and it will be scoped to elements in that component only.
 It also works in [`<template>` in `.gjs`/`.gts` files](https://github.com/ember-template-imports/ember-template-imports).

-Nested `<style>` elements cannot be processed for scoping.
-Use `<style unscoped>` if you need a nested element, it will not receive scoping attributes and will be passed through to output without the `unscoped` attribute.
+Nested `<style scoped>` elements cannot be processed for scoping.
+Use `<style>` directly if you need a nested element, it will not receive scoping attributes and will be passed through to output.

-FIXME is it still true re nesting?
-But unscoped is no longer needed regardless…

 ## Architecture